kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 ### Request/response pattern
 Many extensions require request/response style communication, which is not supported by MQTT natively.
-That is overcome by introducing a separate topic name for responses.
+That is overcome by introducing a separate resource path for responses.

-Responses MUST be published to the topic constructed by appending `/status` suffix to the request topic.
+Responses MUST be published using the resource path constructed by appending `/status` suffix to the request resource path.
 This applies to both server and client responses.

 Response MUST be published with the same QoS level as the corresponding request.